chirag-sharma72/Beginner-Python/README.md

 This lesson explains the concepts of commenting, single-line and multi-line commenting and how to implement the same in Python.
 It also explains the importance of commenting for a programmer and its applications.

 ## Lesson 4
-This lesson covers the concepts of variable and data types.
+This lesson covers the concepts of variables and data types.
+It also discusses about basic concepts of strings and problems faced by a newbie.

+## Lesson 5